QuartzIsNuggets/ETHLondon2024/README.md

 The *Trajectory Enforcer* is a smart contract deployed on Arbitrum (Stylus) that can create contracts binding the following two actors.

-The *Trajectory Oracle* observes contract states as they unfold and alerts of potential contract failures.

 The *route issuer* wants a travel to be done following a given path.
 It pays for the filling of the route, for the gas and for the Oracle.